Bone Density Group Exercise Class

 Is the class suitable for osteoporosis?

-It may be suitable, but a check should happen first.
-People with low bone health need careful choices, mainly after a spinal fracture, recent fracture, fall, pain flare or major balance change.
+The class may suit some people with osteoporosis, but a check should happen first.
+People with low bone health need careful exercise choices, especially after a spinal fracture, recent fracture, fall, pain flare or major balance change.

 Do I need a referral?

 You can book privately without a referral.
-A GP referral may be needed if you plan to use Medicare Chronic Disease Management, DVA, WorkCover, CTP or another funded path.
+A GP referral may be needed if you plan to use Medicare Chronic Disease Management, DVA, WorkCover, CTP or another funded pathway.
+Reception can explain the booking options.

 How do I check current class fees?

 Please confirm current class fees and class pack options with reception when booking.
-They can explain the options and help you choose a suitable path.
+They can explain the options, appointment type and any referral requirements.
+This helps you choose the most suitable path before starting.

 What Should You Do Next?

 If you have osteoporosis, osteopenia or a low bone scan result, book an initial EP appointment.
-Maddy can check whether the Bone Density Class is a good fit and help you start at the right level.
+Madison can check whether the Bone Density Group Exercise Class is a suitable fit and help you start at the right level.

 Follow PhysioWorks